Skip to content

 The festival begins on the first day of the new lunisolar year and ends with the Lantern Festival on the fifteenth day.
 It is one of several Lunar New Year celebrations in Asia.

-The Chinese New Year is based on a traditional Chinese lunisolar calendar, whose date indicates both the moon phase and the time of the solar year.
+The Chinese New Year is based on a traditional Chinese lunisolar calendar, whose dates indicate both the moon phase and the time in the solar year.
 A lunar month is approximately two days shorter than a solar month.

 An extra month is added to the solar calendar every few years to “catch up.”
-This is why the Chinese New Year falls on a different date each solar calendar year.
+This is why the Chinese New Year falls on a different date each year in the solar calendar.

-The Year of the Snake begins on 29 January and ends on 16 February 2025
+The Year of the Horse begins on 17 February and ends on 3 March 2026.

 The years are marked by a repeating cycle of twelve animals.
 They are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.

-But there’s also a twist: each year pairs up with one of five elements—wood, fire, earth, metal, or water—which creates a 60-year cycle.
+But there’s also a twist: each year pairs with one of five elements—wood, fire, earth, metal, or water—creating a 60-year cycle.
 So, while the same animal comes around every 12 years, the combo of the animal and its element only happens every 60 years.
-For example, the last time we had a “Year of the Wood Snake” was back in 1965.
+For example, the last time we had a “Year of the Fire Horse” was back in 1966.

-Read for more information about the Year of the Snake.
+Read for more information about the Year of the Horse.

 Important Info About the Printables